rajeshr264/bolt-beginner-hands-on-lab/06-downloading-and-running-existing-tasks/README.md

     built-in module
     ```

-2. Using parameters for the package task, check on the status of the bash package:
+2. Using parameters for the package task, check on the status of the bash package.

+   *Note*:  This task & the next task might fail if your corporate network does not allow your machine to connect to the publically available CentOS repositories.
+That is ok.
+You will see the error message and learn about error conditions too.

     ```
     bolt task run package action=status name=bash --nodes linux_nodes